 Pilot project provides important insights into the use of modern robot technology for the inspection of substations

-Altentreptow, Germany, September 1st, 2021.
-Since mid-July, the pilot project has been running in an E.DIS substation in Altentreptow in Teetzlebener Chaussee.
+Since July 2021, the pilot project has been running in an E.DIS substation in Germany.
 In the current test phase, mobile, autonomous robots with highly sensitive measuring systems are being adapted to the special requirements of the network operator - in close cooperation with Energy Robotics.
 These robots are ideally suited to reliably automate repetitive tasks such as reading out measured values and collecting inspection data.
-The robots are being intensively tested on site and developed together with experts from the TU Darmstadt spin-off.
+The robots are being intensively tested on site and developed together with experts from Energy Robotics.
 The goal is to create a solution that can be easily adapted to any desired location in a cost-efficient and resource-saving manner.
 One advantage of the selected test site is the stable 5G mobile network.
 However, the LTE (4G) standard is sufficient for reliable transmission of the recorded data.
 Furthermore, the characteristics of the substation are typical for E.DIS.
-After the pilot phase, full deployment in several E.DIS substations in Brandenburg and Mecklenburg-Western Pomerania is a possible scenario.
+After the pilot phase, full deployment in several E.DIS substations in the states of Brandenburg and Mecklenburg-Western Pomerania is a possible scenario.